Affidavit of Heirship

-Affidavit of Heirship Attorneys in Houston Helping Heirs Inherit Property
+Affidavit of Heirship Attorneys in Houston, TX

-If you’re a family member of a loved one that recently died without a will, you could be legally entitled to real property and assets left behind by the deceased.
-As an affidavit of heirship is appropriate for nominal assets or a small estate, in Texas, you can file a small estate affidavit if the following is true:
+If you’re a family member of a loved one who recently died without a will, you could be legally entitled to real property and assets left behind by the deceased.

-- No petition for the appointment of a personal representative is pending or has been approved
+• No petition for the appointment of a personal representative is pending or has been approved

-- The value of assets, excluding the estate, is less than or equal to $75,000
+• The value of assets, excluding the estate, is less than or equal to $75,000

-- The judge approves the affidavit
+• The judge approves the affidavit

-- Other family members or “heirs” agree on how the assets will be distributed
+• Other family members or “heirs” agree on how the assets will be distributed

-- A certified copy and order of approval are given
+• A certified copy and order of approval are given

-The laws in Texas around personal property, real property, and how to transfer ownership can be tricky.
+The laws in Texas regarding personal property, real property, and how to transfer ownership can be tricky.
 Our probate lawyers with The Hatchett Law Firm, PLLC can help you understand the full scope, process, what’s needed, and what to expect when you go through the transfer of ownership.

 Our estate planning and probate lawyers have experience in estate setup and preparation, so you can ensure that your heirs and beneficiaries get your hard-earned assets without court involvement and headaches associated with probate legal proceedings.